myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 When an attacker succeeds to establish the initial foothold (gain access to a user with restricted privileges), he will seek for a way to increase his privileges (Gain access to another user with more privileges).
 We call this action a privilege escalation.
 It can happen in all sort of applications or systems.
 This article will only describe it in the Linux system.

-This article will try to give a complete overview of all Linux privilege escalation techniques.
+This article will give an overview of the basic Linux privilege escalation techniques.
 It separates the local Linux privilege escalation in different scopes: kernel, process, mining credentials, sudo, cron, NFS, and file permission.
 For each, it will be gave a quick overview, some good practices, some information gathering commands, and an explanations the techniques an attacker can use to realize a privilege escalation.
 Do not hesitate to share with us your techniques in the comments.

 For helping you to gather information you can use this script [unix-privesc-check](http://pentestmonkey.net/tools/audit/unix-privesc-check).